 People can receive different types of blood products through a blood transfusion.
 A blood product is any therapeutic substance taken from human blood for transfusion, including whole blood and its various parts.
 Whole blood consists of many parts, each doing a different job.
-These include red blood cells, white blood cells, platelets, and plasma.
+These include red blood cells, platelets, and plasma.

 So, some of the types of blood transfusions people can receive are:

 Whole blood transfusions: Most blood used for transfusions comes from whole blood donated by volunteers, which is often broken down into different parts after donation.
 Although whole blood transfusions are rare, they’re used to treat people who need all blood parts, such as those with severe blood loss.
 When whole blood is not required or is unavailable, people receive only the specific blood parts they need.

 Red blood cell transfusions: Red blood cells carry oxygen throughout the body.
 Transfusions of red blood cells may be used to treat anemia or blood loss.

 White blood cell transfusions: White blood cells help protect the body from infections.
 White blood cell transfusions are rare but may be given to help fight infection in people receiving chemotherapy or who have severely weakened immune systems.

 Platelet transfusions: Platelets are tiny blood cells that help control bleeding by binding together to form blood clots.
 Transfusions of these cells are often given to prevent excessive bleeding in people with low platelet counts or other platelet disorders.

 Plasma infusions: Plasma is the liquid part of blood.
 It contains essential proteins such as clotting factors, a group of proteins needed to form blood clots.
 People with illnesses where the body doesn’t make enough clotting factors may need plasma infusions.